mrcavalcanti/mosaicoo/docs/sources/developers/plugins/data-frames.md

 Each field in a data frame contains optional information about the values in the field, such as units, scaling, and so on.

-By adding field configurations to a data frame, Grafana can configure visualizations automatically.
-For example, you could configure Grafana to automatically set the unit provided by the data source.
+By adding field configurations to a data frame, Mosaicoo can configure visualizations automatically.
+For example, you could configure Mosaicoo to automatically set the unit provided by the data source.

 ## Transformations